Consensys/mythx-cli/docs/usage.rst

 .. code-block:: console

+    $ mythx analysis list --help
     Usage: mythx analysis list [OPTIONS]

+      Get a list of submitted analyses.

     Options:
-    --number INTEGER RANGE  The number of most recent analysis jobs to display --help                  Show this message and exit.
+      --number INTEGER RANGE  The number of most recent analysis jobs to display [default: 5]
+      --help                  Show this message and exit.

 This subcommand lists the past analyses associated to the current user.